Mike Bordin

 Michael Andrew Bordin (born November 27, 1962) is an American musician, best known as the drummer for the rock band Faith No More.
-He has amicably been known as "Puffy", "Puffster" or "The Puff", in reference to the afro hair style he wore in the early 1980s.
+He has amicably been known as "Puffy", "Puffster" or "The Puff", in reference to the afro hairstyle he wore in the early 1980s.
 The nicknames were coined by Faith No More guitarist Jim Martin, and they stuck around even after he grew out his hair and tied it in dreadlocks, a trademark look he has worn for most of his career.

 Bordin was one of the three founding band members of Faith No More in 1983 and was the band's only drummer throughout its span, remaining with the group until its initial breakup in April 1998.
 He rejoined Faith No More when the band reformed in 2009.
 Bordin has also performed with Ozzy Osbourne, Black Sabbath, Korn, Black Label Society, Jerry Cantrell, Primus, The Chickenfuckers and Pop-O-Pies.
 Some of his pre-Faith No More bands include Faith.
 No Man., Sharp Young Men and EZ-Street.
 Bordin has played alongside all three Metallica bassists over the years; he played with Cliff Burton in EZ-Street and with Jason Newsted and Robert Trujillo with Ozzy Osbourne and Jerry Cantrell.

 Biography

 Early years

 Regarding his ancestral background, Bordin said in a 1990 interview with Australian publication Smash Hits "My grandfather came from Russia [and] Kyiv.
 That side of my family is Russian and Welsh.
 The other side is Italian, Hungarian and i think some Polish too.
 I'm a real mongrel.".
 Billy Gould also mentions Bordin's Jewish descent.
 In the late 1970s, while still a student at Castro Valley High School, Bordin formed his first band EZ-Street with future Metallica bassist Cliff Burton.
 The two recruited local metalhead and future Faith No More guitarist Jim Martin to complete the trio.

 In 1981, Bordin left EZ-Street because of frictions with guitarist Jim Martin.
 He joined up with a San Francisco post-punk outfit going under the name of Sharp Young Men.
 Sharp Young Men was fronted by Mike Morris (also on guitar), with Billy Gould on bass and keyboardist Wade Worthington.
 After playing a few shows for a year, the band decided to change its name because it didn't like the image it gave off.
 In late 1982, Sharp Young Men became Faith.
 No Man., a name that Bordin suggested, meaning "Faith In No Man".

 Faith.
 No Man. recorded a two-song 7" single in early 1983, followed by a three-song demo tape in the summer.
 In between those two recordings, keyboardist Wade Worthington left and was replaced by Billy Gould's childhood friend Roddy Bottum.
 In the late summer, Bordin, Bottum and Gould quit Faith.
-No Man. because of frictions with Morris and formed a new band, Faith No More.
+No Man. because of frictions with Morris, and formed a new band, Faith No More.
 Faith No More played its first show in October 1983.
-Bordin's former EZ-Street band-mate Jim Martin later joined the band in the summer of 1984.
+Bordin's former EZ-Street bandmate Jim Martin later joined the band in the summer of 1984.